dasalazarb/MM-KjNMF/README.md

 ### Data pre-processing
 * It is advisable to impute, select variables, and scale the data previously since high dimensions can delay the execution of M&M-KjNMF.
 * The files are loaded through the pandas read_csv function.
 Therefore, the rows and columns are required to have identifiers for each project.
-  So, for example, the rows would be the barcodes of patients or cell lines and the columns would be identified with the names of the _genes_, _proteins_, or _mirnas_.
+  So, for example, the rows would be the barcodes of patients or cell lines, and the columns would be identified with the names of the _genes_, _proteins_, or _mirnas_.
 * The input data between projects must contain the same column identifiers, e.g., if, between **tcga** and **ccle**, there are 20,000 genes in common.
   The two profiles for these projects must have these genes.
 Likewise, input data within projects must contain the same row identifiers (patients or cell lines).
   For instance, if in **tcga** there are 500 patients with all profiles included, then only these should be selected.